somrajroy/AWS3TierArchitecturewithTFModules/README.md

   * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, `automation-first` and
     `security-first` approaches.
 They can leverage the blog insights strenthen their customer relationships, supercharge their projects and win additional work. <br/>
   * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment.
-The insights of the blog will help to develop more targeted and effective proposals that are cost-efficient.<br/>
+The insights of the blog will help to develop more targeted and effective proposals that are cost-efficient.
+I have mentioned a sample storytelling strategy and approach at the end of this blog which they can leverage.<br/>
   * `For developers, it's playground` — a chance to the download code, experiment, and master Terraform.
 Explore the free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.<br/>